Volunteer Coordinator Salary

 Pay Difference by Location

 San Francisco is home to an above-average pay rate for Volunteer Coordinators, 24 percent higher than the national average.
-Volunteer Coordinators will also find cushy salaries in San Diego (+18 percent), Portland (+16 percent), New York (+15 percent), and Phoenix (+14 percent).
-Albuquerque is home to the smallest salaries in the field, lagging the national average by 13 percent.
-Employers also pay below the national average in Pittsburgh (9 percent lower) and Columbus (8 percent lower).
+Volunteer Coordinators can also look forward to large paychecks in cities like San Diego (+20 percent), New York (+17 percent), Portland (+15 percent), and Phoenix (+14 percent).
+Albuquerque is the lowest-paying area, 14 percent south of the national average.